 Date of Separation is the date when one or both spouses decide they will no longer live together as spouses.
 Sometimes this is also the date that one of the spouses moves out, but spouses can be separated and still live together.
 See also ‘separate and apart.’

-A general term under the Divorce Act describing who is responsible to make significant decisions for a child, and/or how decisions will be made.
+A general term under the Divorce Act and Parenting and Support Act describing who is responsible to make significant decisions for a child, and/or how decisions will be made.
 For example, this includes decisions about a child’s: health, education, culture, language, religion, spirituality, and significant extra-curricular activities.
 This has traditionally been called ‘custody’.
-The Divorce Act no longer uses the word custody.
+The Divorce Act (federal) and Parenting and Support Act (provincial) no longer use the word custody.

 Who can apply for decision-making responsibilities for a child of the marriage?